 - Don’t brush wet hair.
 Comb it out gently with a wide-tooth comb (especially for long hair), and let it dry before brushing.

-Hair Ointment: Blend 2 Tablespoons castor oil, 2 Tablespoons lard, and a few drops of rosemary oil.
+- Shiny Hair: Blend 2 Tablespoons castor oil, 2 Tablespoons lard, and a few drops of rosemary oil.
 Or add several drops of rosemary oil or lemon oil to ¼ cup almond or olive oil.
 Yes, mayonnaise really works, too.
 It contains soybean soil which has fatty acids that make hair shiny and smooth.
 Leave it on for an hour under Saran Wrap, and then wash it out.